 The ladder is the entrance to a cave that minutes before looked like a wall of Swiss cheese.
-Truth is I wanted to gather the children along the way and pretend to be a canyon mouse living in a giant Swiss-cheese haven: or gosh, maybe an imaginary friend could help me climb into the night and bring home the “diamond in the sky”.
+Truth is I wanted to gather the children along the way and pretend to be a canyon mouse living in a giant Swiss-cheese haven.
+Gosh, maybe an imaginary friend would help me climb into the night and bring home the “diamond in the sky”.

-Bandelier is a distant place; only because of time.
+Bandelier is a distant place…only because of time.
 To walk in the footsteps of this ancient Pueblo civilization, is all the ambiance needed to know they were here.
 Evidence dictates a relocation to the Rio Grande in the 1500’s.
 Was it over-hunted game, flash floods that are a consequence of canyon living, or just change?
-Whatever it was, there is a sense of spirituallity that remains.
+Whatever it was, there is a sense of spirituality that remains.
 The wind-sculpted rocks peer down into the canyon like a totem sent by its early settlers and the river still flows, centuries later.

-Still wandering, and always humbled by this beautiful country we call home.
+Still humbled by this beautiful country we call home.
+Thanks for coming along.